“What the hell is that?” She said pointing into the corner of the room.

 They had sex that night, the first time in months, and in the morning, he prepared breakfast for them both.
 In the afternoon, he returned to his work with renewed vigour, he was like a man possessed.

 “I’d like to paint you.” he said.
 It was the first time ever he had asked her to pose for him.
 She quickly acquiesced.
 He set her up, naked on a dining chair, side on to him, her head turned to look above him.
-He took several photos from differing angles and variations of the pose.
+He took several pictures from differing angles and variations of the pose.
 He then grabbed a sketch pad and pencils and rapidly sketched out roughs of the poses and pictures.
-She remained still as possible in the various postures he proposed.
+She remained as still as possible in the various postures he proposed.
 He kept up a constant stream of animated descriptions of what he was trying to achieve.
-She put up with the stiffness and cramping of her muscles, just happy to be the centre of his attention after so long on the side lines.
+She put up with the stiffness and cramping of her muscles, just happy to be the centre of his attention after so long on the sidelines.

 For the next two weeks, he was glued to his easel, only leaving the house when he needed more paint, brushes, turps etcetera, more recently she had performed this task while he painted.
 He ate standing up and took cat naps rather than sleep.
 Canvasses piled up in the spare room.
 They were mostly of her, the early sketches were stretched and pulled some becoming grotesque caricatures, others expressed such love as to be heart breaking to look at.
 She even turned up perched on the outline of a tiger as the Hindu God Parvati, complete with four arms and lotus flower.

 This period of feverish activity reached a crisis point.
 He was exhausted, he could barely stand, his bloodshot eyes encircled by darkness, but it wasn’t until his hands started to shake that he stopped.
-He wept as she guided him to bed she could feel his rib cage heaving as he strained to breath.
+He wept as she guided him to bed, she could feel his rib cage heaving as he strained to breath.
 He had lost a lot of weight and was limping badly.
 He instantly fell into a deep sleep.

 He didn’t react as she stripped off his filthy paint stained clothes.
 It was when she pulled off his trainers and socks she saw and smelt why he was limping; his right foot was black, swollen and reeked of rotting flesh.
 She went in the ambulance with him to the hospital and sat fretting for hours in the waiting room.
 The fact that she was a nurse at this hospital gave her no privileges, she would have to wait for news like all the rest.